SAP-samples/btp-azure-opensap/Week3/Unit4/README.md

 ![Request Leave](./images/u4_outlook.png)

 3.4.
-Now when you Accept or Decline the request, the workflow task will be completed accordingly
+Click on **Accept**.

-* Click on **Accept**, you should get a confirmation that task has completed
+   **There will be an error message popping up.
+Don't worry this will be fixed in the next unit - approving/rejecting the workflow works nevertheless!** There should already be another mail in your inbox showing that your workflow was approved/rejected.
   ![Confirm request](./images/u4_task_completed_1.png)

-* Go again to SAP Workflow Management, where you will find as well that lately created task has been completed
+3.5 Go again to SAP Workflow Management, where you will find as well that lately created task has been completed.
   ![Confirm request](./images/u4_task_completed_2.png)

 ## Step 4 - Troubleshooting